 University of Mobile.
 Before class begins, students spend time becoming familiar with all aspects of Student Life as well as making life-long friendships.
 Ram Rush proves to be a great way to start the college experience at the University of Mobile!
-Coordinator of Student Activities- Kayla Litton at 251.442.2675 or klitton@umobile.edu.
+Contact Tracie Marks at 251.442.2225 or tmarks@umobile.edu for further information.